-- (1) A central counterparty that obtained eligible financial collateral must- - (a) calculate an adjusted exposure in accordance with the relevant formulae set out in sub-regulation (2); - (b) in the calculation of the central counterparty's adjusted exposure- - (i) make use of the haircut percentage specified in Table 29(C) in Schedule A in order to adjust both the amount of the exposure and the value of the collateral; or - (ii) in the case of transactions subject to further commitment, that is, repurchase or resale agreements- - (aa) apply a haircut of zero %, provided that the central counterparty complies with the minimum conditions relating to a haircut of zero % specified in sub-regulation (4)(d); - (bb) recognise the effects of bilateral master netting agreements, provided that the central counterparty complies with the minimum conditions relating to bilateral master netting agreements specified in sub-regulation (4)(e); and - (c) calculate its risk weighted exposure by multiplying the adjusted exposure with the risk weight of the relevant counterparty. - (2) In the case of a collateralised transaction, other than a derivative instrument subject to the current exposure method, a central counterparty must calculate its adjusted exposure through the application of the formula specified below, which formula is designed to recognise the effect of the collateral and any volatility in the amount relating to the exposure or collateral.
+- (8) A central counterparty that obtained eligible financial collateral must- - (a) calculate an adjusted exposure in accordance with the relevant formulae set out in subregulation (9); - (b) in the calculation of the central counterparty's adjusted exposure- - (i) make use of the haircut percentage specified in Table 29(C) in Schedule A in order to adjust both the amount of the exposure and the value of the collateral; or - (ii) in the case of transactions subject to further commitment, that is, repurchase or resale agreements- - (aa) apply a haircut of zero per cent, provided that the central counterparty complies with the minimum conditions relating to a haircut of zero per cent specified in subregulation (10)(d); - (bb) recognise the effects of bilateral master netting agreements, provided that the central counterparty complies with the minimum conditions relating to bilateral master netting agreements specified in sub-regulation (10)(e); - (c) calculate its risk weighted exposure by multiplying the adjusted exposure with the risk weight of the relevant counterparty. - (9) A central counterparty- - (a) in the case of a collateralised transaction, other than a derivative instrument subject to the current exposure method, must calculate its adjusted exposure through the application of the formula specified below, which formula is designed to recognise the effect of the collateral and any volatility in the amount relating to the exposure or collateral.
 The formula is expressed as:

-$$E^ = \max \{0, [E \times (1 + He) - C \times (1 - Hc - Hfx)]\}$$
+$E^ = \max \{0, [E x (1 + He) - C x (1 - Hc - Hfx)]\}$

-- E is the amount of the exposure after the effect of the collateral is taken into consideration, that is, the adjusted exposure - E is the current value of the exposure before the effect of the collateral is taken into consideration - He is the relevant haircut that relates to the exposure
+- E\ is the amount of the exposure after the effect of the collateral is taken into consideration, that is, the adjusted exposure - E is the current value of the exposure before the effect of the collateral is taken into consideration - He is the relevant haircut that relates to the exposure - C is the current value of the collateral obtained by the central counterparty - Hc is the haircut that relates to the collateral - Hfx is the haircut that relates to any currency mismatch between the collateral and the exposure- - the haircut that relates to currency risk shall be eight per cent, based on a 10 business day holding period and daily mark-to-market.

-- C is the current value of the collateral obtained by the central counterparty - Hc is the haircut that relates to the collateral - Hfx is the haircut that relates to any currency mismatch between the collateral and the exposure- - (i) the haircut that relates to currency risk shall be 8 %, based on a 10 business day holding period and daily mark-to-market. - (ii) standard haircuts in terms of the comprehensive approach shall be subject to Table 29 (C) in Schedule A. - (3) In the case of a derivative instrument subject to the current exposure method, a central counterparty must calculate its adjusted exposure in accordance with the relevant formula and requirements specified in Regulation 30 to 32. - (4) A central counterparty that wants to recognise the effects of bilateral master netting agreements, must calculate its adjusted exposure through the application of the formula specified below, provided that the central counterparty complies with the minimum requirements relating to bilateral netting agreements specified in sub-regulation (10)(e).
+- (ii) standard haircuts in terms of the comprehensive approach shall be subject to Table 29 (C) in Schedule A. - (b) in the case of a derivative instrument subject to the current exposure method, must calculate its adjusted exposure in accordance with the relevant formula and requirements specified in Regulation 30 to 32. - (c) that wants to recognise the effects of bilateral master netting agreements, must calculate its adjusted exposure through the application of the formula specified below, provided that the central counterparty complies with the minimum requirements relating to bilateral netting agreements specified in sub-regulation (10)(e).
 The formula is expressed as:

-E = max $\{0, [(\sum(E) - \sum(C)) + \sum (Es x Hs) + \sum (Efx x Hfx)]\}$ where:
+$\mathsf{E}^ = \max \left\{ 0, \left[ (\sum(\mathsf{E}) - \sum(\mathsf{C})) + \sum (\mathsf{Es x Hs}) + \sum (\mathsf{Efx x Hfx}) \right] \right\}$